rajive/doma-skel/src/README.md

 Source code.

-Implementation, Tests, Diagnostics.
+This tree is only needed for **Development**.
+It is NOT needed for Deployment.

+Contains implementations, emulations, tests, diagnostics of *interfaces*.

+Interfaces are specified in [if/](../if/README.md) or may be *generic* interfaces specified via configurations defined in [res/cfg/](../res/cfg/README.md) directory.

 ## Organization

-Sub-directories with an approriate organization for implementation and testing.
+Sub-directories with an approriate organization.

-Typically, there will be
+Typically, there will be:

-- one sub-directory per *service* for emulating and unit testing the service interfaces
+- one sub-directory per *interface* implementation
-- one sub-directory per *component* implementation
+  - may have sub-directories for implementation variants
+- related implementations may be grouped under a common directory